frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 # How to improve current LLM by utilizing counterfactual conditionals

-_Preliminary remark: This is part of a forthcoming paper, see:
+_Preliminary remark: This is the draft for a forthcoming paper.
+It is in an early stage and in continuous development.
+Comments welcome._

 ## Abstract